awsdocs/aws-serverlessrepo-developer-guide/doc_source/security_iam_resource-based-policy-examples.md

 Publishers can set application permissions to the following three categories:
 + **Private** – Applications that were created with the same account, and haven't been shared with any other account\.
 Only consumers that share your AWS account have permission to deploy private applications\.
-+ **Privately shared** – Applications that the publisher has explicitly shared with a specific set of AWS accounts, or with AWS accounts in an AWS Organization\.
-Consumers have permission to deploy applications that have been shared with their AWS account or AWS Organization\.
-For more information about AWS Organizations, see the *[AWS Organizations User Guide](https://docs.aws.amazon.com/organizations/latest/userguide/)*\.
++ **Privately shared** – Applications that the publisher has explicitly shared with a specific set of AWS accounts, or with AWS accounts in an AWS organization\.
+Consumers have permission to deploy applications that have been shared with their AWS account or AWS organization\.
+For more information about AWS organizations, see the *[AWS Organizations User Guide](https://docs.aws.amazon.com/organizations/latest/userguide/)*\.
 + **Publicly shared** – Applications that the publisher has shared with everyone\.
 All consumers have permission to deploy any publicly shared application\.

 **Note**